xmlfile1025/civyoahtl.github.io/docs/index.md

 ---
 layout: home

+title: The Government of Yoahtl
+titleTemplate: false

+description: The Empire of the Rising Dawn, a decade old minecraft community with deep history and Aztec influences.

 hero:
   name: Yoahtl
   text: The Empire of the Rising Dawn
-  tagline: A decade old minecraft community with a long history and Aztec influences.
+  tagline: A decade old minecraft community with deep history and Aztec influences.
   image:
     src: /yoahtl-flag.png
     alt: Yoahtlan flag